TheArchives/ArchBlock/README.md

 Compiling
 ---------

 We use Gradle to compile, which should make life easier for everyone involved.
+Please be aware that you will need at least Java 7 to both build and use this plugin.

 #### Compiling on Windows

 1. Clone this repository
 2. `cd` into the directory you cloned to and `gradlew.bat shadowjar`
-3. Find your jar in `build/libs
+3. Find your jar in `build/libs`

 #### Compiling on Linux